Netflix/lemur/docs/developer/index.rst

 Removing columns and tables requires a slightly more painful flow, and should resemble the follow multi-commit flow:

-- Remove all references to the column or table (but dont remove the Model itself)
+- Remove all references to the column or table (but don't remove the Model itself)
 - Remove the model code
 - Remove the table or column